Animation

 To use a regular animation, the video must be a standard Microsoft Windows audio/video format: Audio Video Interleaved or AVI.
 Therefore, it must be a file with the avi extension.
 If the file has both audio and video, only the video part would be considered.

 An animation first originates from an avi file created by an external application.
 Therefore, you must already have the video you want to play in your application.
-To provide an animation for your application, at design time, from the Controls toolbox, click the Animate button and click the desired area on the host.
+To provide an animation for your application, at design time, from the Toolbox, click the Animation Control Animation and click the desired area on the host.

-The Animator control is based on the CAnimatorCtrl class.
+The animator control is based on the CAnimatorCtrl class.
 Therefore, if you want to programmatically create an animation, you must first declare a variable of type, or a pointer to, CAnimationCtrl.
-You can do this in the view or the dialog class.
-After declaring the variable or pointer, to initialize the object, call its Create() method.
+You can do this in the source code of the dialog class.
+After declaring the variable or pointer, to initialize the object, call its Create() member function.
 Here is an example:

 class CControlsDlg : public CDialog